smol-ai/ainews-web-2025/src/content/issues/24-09-17-ainews-nothing-much-happened-today.md

 date: '2024-09-18T00:27:31.736910Z'
 original_slug: ainews-nothing-much-happened-today-7147
 description: >-
-  OpenAI's o1 model demonstrates promising theoretical advances in transformer reasoning capabilities, though replicating its full performance in open source remains uncertain due to unique training methods like RL on chain-of-thought.
-  Additionally, ChatGPT-4o (20240903) shows significant performance improvements across benchmarks, highlighting ongoing progress in large language model capabilities.
+  OpenAI's **o1** model continues to draw attention for its advanced reasoning capabilities, with discussions on whether open-source models can replicate its performance by *Q1 2025*, as Manifold markets assign a *63%* probability to this outcome.
+Meanwhile, **LMSYS** reports significant performance improvements in **ChatGPT-4o (20240903)** and finds that **fp8 quantization** of **Llama-3.1-405b** offers nearly equivalent performance to **bf16** while reducing costs, highlighting ongoing advances in model efficiency and compression.
 tags:
-  - openai
-  - o1
-  - transformer
-  - reasoning
-  - chatgpt
-  - gpt-4o
+  - untagged
+companies: []
+models: []
+topics:
-  - large-language-models
+  - untagged
 ---